lussierc/africa_db/writing/report.md

 ##### Introduction

-##### Methods
+##### Queries

-The queries used in the database were:
+The queries used in the question were:
 ```
-select Country, HPI from HPI where region = "Sub Saharan Africa" OR "Middle East and North Africa";
+SELECT Country, HPI from HPI WHERE region = "Sub Saharan Africa" OR "Middle East and North Africa";

 select "Time", "Country Name", "GDP per capita (current US$) [NY.GDP.PCAP.CD]" from DevIndicators;
 ```